School Education Programs

 We require a teacher or adult helper to accompany each group.

-Junior and Senior workbooks are available for classes which have restricted time or wish to combine a visit to the Army Museum with another activity in the city or nearby.
-This consists of guided tour which enables students to ‘find’ answers to questions in the workbooks.
-This type of activity exposes the student to the whole museum environment including inter-active exhibits.
+Junior and Senior Workbooks are available for classes which have restricted time or wish to combine a visit to the Army Museum with another activity in the city or nearby.
+This consists of a guided tour which enables students to ‘find’ answers to questions in the workbooks.
+This type of activity exposes the student to the whole Museum environment including the interactive exhibits.

-The Army Museum of SA is located within the Keswick Army Barracks on Anzac Highway, Gate 4, Bus stop 2.
-The museum is on the right as you enter the Barracks.
-One of our schools team will meet and direct you once you enter the Barracks.
+We are located within the Keswick Army Barracks on Anzac Highway, Gate 4, Bus Stop 2.
+The Museum is on the right as you enter the Barracks.
+For organised programes one of our schools team will meet and direct you once you enter the Barracks.

-Ample parking inside the Barracks is available for cars or buses, and access can also be obtained by catching the Seaford line train and alighting at the Showgrounds station or buses traveling up or down Anzac Highway.
+Ample parking inside the Barracks is available for cars or buses.
+Access can also be obtained by catching the Seaford line train and alighting at the Showgrounds station or buses traveling up or down Anzac Highway.

 We are a Not for Profit organisation, tax exempt and therefore do not charge GST.